TITLE 89: SOCIAL SERVICES

 any pneumatic gun, spring gun, paint ball gun, or BB gun that expels breakable paint balls containing washable marking colors;

-any device used exclusively for signalling or safety and required or recommended by the United States Coast Guard or the Interstate Commerce Commission;
+any device used exclusively for signaling or safety and required or recommended by the United States Coast Guard or the Interstate Commerce Commission;

 any device used exclusively for the firing of stud cartridges, explosive rivets or similar industrial ammunition; and